 Slovakia

-The data protection representation serves data subjects and authorities in the European Union (EU) and the rest of the European Economic Area (EEA) as an additional point of contact for inquiries in connection with the GDPR.
+The data protection representation serves affected persons and authorities in the European Union (EU) and in the rest of the European Economic Area (EEA) as an additional point of contact for inquiries in connection with the GDPR.

 Personal data: All information relating to an identified or identifiable natural person.

-Particularly sensitive personal data: Data about union, political, religious or ideological views and activities, data about health, privacy or membership of an ethnic group or race, genetic data, biometric data that uniquely identifies a natural person, data about criminal or administrative sanctions or prosecutions, and data about social assistance measures.
+Particularly sensitive personal data: Data on trade union, political, religious or ideological views and activities, data on health, privacy or membership of an ethnic group or race, genetic data, biometric data uniquely identifying a natural person, data on criminal and administrative sanctions or prosecutions, and data on measures of social assistance.

-Editing: Any handling of personal data, irrespective of the means and procedures used, for example querying, matching, adapting, archiving, storing, reading out, disclosing, procuring, collecting, deleting, disclosing, organizing, storing, modifying, disseminating, linking, destroying and using personal data.
+Processing: Any handling of personal data, regardless of the means and procedures used, for example, accessing, comparing, adapting, archiving, storing, reading, disclosing, procuring, capturing, collecting, deleting, disclosing, sorting, organizing, storing, modifying, disseminating, linking, destroying and using personal data.

 European Economic Area (EEA): Member States of the European Union (EU) as well as the Principality of Liechtenstein, Iceland and Norway.